josefigueroa168/DatabaseSystemsProject/ProjectMemo.md

  * Datasets (2) planned on using:
    * Location of data
    * Licensing Information
-   * How we will joining the datasets
+   * How we will join the datasets

  ## Group Members